-The Medical Assistant Program Student Handbook is provided to students interested in or who have been admitted to the Lakeshore Technical College (LTC) Medical Assistant program.
+The Medical Assistant Program Student Handbook is provided to students interested in or who have been admitted to the Lakeshore College (LC) Medical Assistant program.
 The intent is to communicate policies and procedures, and prepare students for experiences unique to the Medical Assistant program.
-This handbook supplements the general college handbook located in the student planner and online.
+This handbook supplements the general college handbook located online.
 In some cases, policies and procedures are more defined in the Medical Assistant program student handbook as we prepare the students for the health care workforce, in response to local employer requests, to meet accreditation requirements, for the purposes of student success, to ensure equitable treatment of students, or a combination of any of these interests.